yuriichaplia/Flash-Card-App-in-Python/README.md

 # French to English Flashcard App

-This is a simple Python Tkinter flashcard application to help learners memorize French vocabulary.
+This is a simple Python Tkinter flashcard application to help learners memorize French vocabulary.<br>
 Note that this app can be used to help memorize vocabulary of any language by replacing french_words.csv with another csv file.

 ## Features